 Behavioral Signs of Addiction

-A person who is caught up in the web of addiction may exhibit a variety of behavioral symptoms that indicate she may need an intervention.
+A person caught up in the web of addiction may exhibit various behavioral symptoms that indicate they may need an intervention.
 She no longer has any control over substance use and is actively engaged in covering up the severity of the problem, such as:

-- Lying – Individuals who are addicted often resort to constant lying to cover up problems with school, employment or money.
+Lying – Individuals addicted often resort to constant lying to cover up school, employment, or money problems.
 They may lie about where they are going, whom they are with and what they are doing when they are away from home.

-- Manipulating – People who are addicted sometimes become master manipulators because they require the cooperation of others to get them money, time to use the substance and the transportation to go acquire the substance.2 People close to the addicted individual may not initially realize the games that are being played, but the constant misunderstanding and confusion eventually plays out and they realize that they have been used to maintain the addiction.
+Manipulating – People who are addicted sometimes become master manipulators because they require the cooperation of others to get money, time to use the substance, and the transportation to acquire the substance.2 People close to the addicted individual may not initially realize the games being played.
+Still, the constant misunderstanding and confusion eventually play out, and they realize they have been used to maintain the addiction.

-- Isolation or secrecy – The addicted individual may isolate themselves from normal contact with family and friends, preferring to stay high or spend the time with people who also use the substance.
+Isolation or secrecy – The addicted individual may isolate themselves from regular contact with family and friends, preferring to stay high or spend time with people who also use the substance.